radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 No response to these requests can be sent over the (D)TLS connection, so any further processing is pointless.
 This requirement applies not only to RADIUS servers, but also to proxies.
 When a client's connection to a proxy is closed, there may be responses from a home server that were supposed to be sent by the proxy back over that connection to the client.
-Since the client connection is closed, those responses from the home server to the proxy server SHOULD be silently discarded by the proxy.
+Since the client connection is closed, those responses from the home server to the proxy server MUST be silently discarded by the proxy.

 # RADIUS/TLS specific specifications